-Before attempting to divide your property on your own, engage an attorney who is experienced in handling equitable distribution cases in North Carolina courts.
-This is the best way to ensure that you are receiving the property you are entitled without unknowingly giving up your rights to it.
+Before attempting to divide your property on your own, engage a divorce attorney who is experienced in handling equitable distribution cases in North Carolina courts.
+This is the best way to ensure that you are receiving the property you are entitled to without unknowingly giving up your rights to it.